SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+Affine is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
 - [BetaHuhn/metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) - 🏷️ A JavaScript library for scraping/parsing metadata from a web page.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.
 - [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.